 Wax is what attaches any surfer to their surfboard.
 The surface of any surfboard is slippery, which unfortunately makes it very hard for our feet to grip.
 Wax creates bumps on the board that your feet are able to hold.
 All surfers need to have wax on their surfboards if they wish to stand up.

-Follow the basic steps here to wax your surfboard like a pro!
+Follow these basic steps to wax your surfboard like a pro!

 What you'll need: